 The Québec maritime Blog

 Are you fascinated by birds?
 Are you an avid ornithologist who never leaves home without your gear in the hopes of observing spectacular and rare bird species?
 Are you new to this activity and want to discover the joys of bird watching during your trip to Gaspésie?
 If you’ve answered yes to one of these questions, this blog post is for you!
-Home to exactly 343 bird species, the Gaspésie region offers many rich and varied environments in to watch birds in all their glory.
+Home to more than 350 bird species, the Gaspésie region offers many rich and varied environments in to watch birds in all their glory.
 Here are the main ones.

 Réserve faunique de Matane

 A large protected area of the Gaspesian forest, the Réserve faunique de Matane showcases a wild environment that’s ideal for bird watching.
 The network of over 100 km (60 mi.) of trails in this wildlife reserve will take you up mountains, down deep valleys and along beautiful waterways, all of which are exceptional natural habitats for some 150 bird species.
 Among others, you may spot golden eagles, pileated woodpeckers, ruffed grouse, spruce grouse, osprey and bald eagles.

 Parc national de la Gaspésie has a characteristic that’s of particular interest to birdwatchers.
 It’s possible to see, within a relatively short distance, several species whose habitats are generally very far from one another, because of significant variations in the vegetation and climate conditions from high summits to deep valleys.
 Roughly 150 bird species are found in the park, including white-throated sparrows, horned larks, harlequin ducks, Bicknell’s thrushes and golden eagles.
 Depending on which trail you hike on, you may be lucky enough to catch glimpses of black-backed woodpeckers or three-toed woodpeckers.